 The Company states in its Prospectus that it will invest in a Structured Deposit instrument provided by Investec Bank Limited ('IBL') and an option-type investment linked to a specified index, and provides extensive disclosure to shareholders of those instruments and the risks attached thereto.
 As a result of this, the Company's policy for managing the credit risk attached to the Company's financial assets is to monitor the credit rating of the relevant counterparty for any significant deterioration, without reference to an absolute range of credit ratings.
 In the event of there being any significant deterioration in the perceived creditworthiness of the counterparty to a point where shareholders' interest may be at risk, the Directors in their absolute discretion would consider the following courses of action: selling the relevant securities to third party purchasers and reinvesting the proceeds in the purchase of securities of another issuer, such that the new securities would replicate as closely as possible the terms and conditions of the original securities; and transferring cash to another banking institution.
-At initial recognition of the Structured Deposit and the Warrants, the Directors considered the credit risk attached to these instruments to be low, and this remains their view.
-The Directors would only seek to sell the relevant securities or transfer cash if they (in consultation with the Investment Adviser) consider that such would be in the best interests of the Company and its shareholders.
+At initial recognition of the Structured Deposit and the Warrants, the Directors would only seek to sell the relevant securities or transfer cash if they (in consultation with the Investment Adviser) consider that such would be in the best interests of the Company and its shareholders.

-In accordance with this policy, the Board and the investment advisor have noted that the Fitch long-term credit rating of IBL as at 30 September 2023 was BB- (2022: BB-).
+In accordance with this policy, the Board and the investment advisor have noted that the Fitch long-term credit rating of IBL as at 30 September 2022 was BB- (2021: BB-).
 As a result, the Directors and the Investment Adviser believe that it is not in the best interest of shareholders to attempt to unwind the Structured Deposit prior to its maturity date on 3 June 2024, as they believe firstly that there has been no significant deterioration in the creditworthiness of IBL, and secondly that obtaining an alternative investment with an institution with a higher credit rating could only be achieved on less favourable terms than those offered by the Structured Deposit, which could affect the Company's ability to offer capital protection to shareholders on their investment.